Skip to main content

 Waroux Tower

-Waroux Tower was built in the 12th century out of sandstone and limestone.
-The tower house dominated the valley of the Meuse just outside the medieval settlement.
-It was built to house a custody holder, a layman from a noble family, who was granted the advowson of Amay by the Bishop of Liège.
-In later centuries it probably only housed a small garrison.
-Also with the advent of artillery it lost its strategic value and was more a prestige building; a symbol of social advancement and economic power.
+The Waroux Tower was built in the 12th century from sandstone and limestone.
+The tower house overlooked the Meuse valley just outside the medieval settlement.
+It was constructed to house a custody holder, a layman from a noble family, whom the Bishop of Liège granted the advowson of Amay.
+In later centuries, it likely only housed a small garrison.
+With the advent of artillery, it lost its strategic importance and became more of a prestige building, a symbol of social advancement and economic power.

-In the 14th century the custody holder of Waroux Tower was a knight; Rasse de Warfusée de Waroux, hence its present name.
-From the 15th until the 20th century it was held by members of the Périlheux de Rochelée family.
-Since 1971 the tower is owned by the municipality of Amay and has been restored.
+In the 14th century, the custodian of the Waroux Tower was a knight named Rasse de Warfusée de Waroux, who gave the tower its current name.
+From the 15th to the 20th century, it was held by members of the Périlheux de Rochelée family.
+Since 1971, the tower has been owned by the municipality of Amay and has undergone restoration.

-The tower is almost 16 meters high and, until the beginning of the 20th century, was circled by a moat.
-It has 4 floors.
+The tower is nearly 16 meters tall, and until the early 20th century, it was surrounded by a moat.
+It has four floors.

-At present Waroux Tower is not accessible.
-I did see signs that showed that it should house a small bar and shop but they were closed when I visited.
-It didn't look as if they had been open in the recent past.
+Currently, the Waroux Tower is not accessible.
+I saw signs indicating it should house a small bar and shop, but they were closed when I visited.
+It didn't appear as though they had been open recently.

 Gallery